Logo of the The Poor Swiss

 This portfolio is very well diversified since it covers all markets.
 Each country and region are represented based on their market capitalization.
 For instance, Switzerland is about 2% of the entire world stock market, while the US is currently about 66%.

 You may be surprised by the number of funds.
-In theory, it would be simpler to use a world fund and let the fund pick the countries and do the rebalance.
+In theory, it would be simpler to use a world fund and let the fund pick the countries and do the rebalancing.
 However, since Finpension Invest wants to be extra efficient with taxes, they have to pick at least one fund for the US to allow BlackRock to do the full withholding reporting for them.

 So, while I would generally prefer not having tiny percentages in a portfolio, in this case it makes total sense and this is very well diversified and balanced.